Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 While relaxing with your pooch:

 You can teach the Leave It command while you’re watching TV.
-Take a few treats to your favorite chair and have fun teaching the progressions to the exercise (refer to
+Take a few treats to your favorite chair and have fun teaching the progressions to the exercise (see

 Chapter 9